 The Uruguay Round and the Punta del Este Declaration were the 1994 WTO Agreement on Agriculture (AOA).
 The AOA contains three primary provisions:

 - Reductions in domestic producer subsidies

-Fundamentally, the objectives were that developing countries should export their agricultural goods to developed countries, and the developed countries need to phase out farm subsidies.
+Fundamentally, the objectives were that developing countries should export their agricultural goods to developed countries, and the developed countries needed to phase out farm subsidies.
 Balancing against these goals was the stated need to maintain environmental sustainability and food security from the perspective of the developed nation.
-Article 6 of the AOA regulated domestic subsidies, and Article 9 of the AOA regulates export subsidies.
-The standard WTO principles of National Treatment and Non-Discrimination are the primary principles in effect here as well.
+Article 6 of the AOA regulates domestic subsidies, and Article 9 of the AOA regulates export subsidies.
+The standard WTO principles of National Treatment and Non-Discrimination are also the primary principles in effect here.

 Doha Round, Cancun, and Agricultural Reform

 126 members negotiated on agricultural trade reform before the Doha Round in 2001.
 Doha reinforced that the desire was to continue the principles outlined in the AOA and continue to provide some advantage to developing nations considering food security and environmental concerns.

 In 2003, the nations met again to make progress and agreed to proceed along these lines at the Ministerial Conference of the WTO in Cancun 2003.